 Start by authoring your scene.
 Take time to create a scene with configured pop-ups displaying relevant information in a comprehensible format.
 Choose meaningful symbology; scenes can be constructed with smart mapping and many 2D options are available for 3D data as well.
 Consider creating slides to highlight areas of interest and aid in navigation (comparable to bookmarks in the webmap).

 Once you create a scene, save it and click the Create App button.
 Create Instant Apps directly from the scene viewer, My Content, or the Instant App home page.
 Select the 3D Viewer template.

 Configure the app

 The app settings open to express setup, highlighting the most important app settings.
 If created from the scene viewer the app will have the scene selected and you can move right into Step 2 – About.
 In the about option is the hover pop-ups.
 Mousing over a feature shows the pop-up information with an option to place the pop-up in a fixed location.

 Clicking next forwards to the Step 3 – Interactivity app settings.
 Interactivity options are the capabilities you provide users to interface with the scene.
-The screenshot tool captures a given state of the app and allows for the option to include a legend and pop-up.
-Download and share images easily.
+Enable a layer list or add the ability to for app users to share the app.
 Once all interactivity options are configured click next to move to the final step.

 Style the app in Step 4 – Theme and Layout.
-Choose a light or dark theme and customize tool locations with the position manager.
+Choose a light or dark mode, and theme your app with a preset or custom theme.
+You can customize tool locations with the position manager.

-To access additional app settings switch to full setup in the action bar of the app.
+To access additional app settings switch to full setup, located in the upper right corner.